sendbird/sendbird-syncmanager-ios/README.md

 ```

+**- Data fetcher**

-And data fetcher.
-Fetched channels would be delivered to delegate method. fetcher determines the `SBSMChannelEventAction` automatically so you don't have to consider duplicated data in view.
-Generally `fetch(_:)` is called when view was created, user requests next page of channel list and user wants to refresh channel list.
+Fetched channels would be delivered to the delegate method.
+The fetcher determines the `SBSMChannelEventAction` automatically so you don't have to consider duplicated data in view.
+Generally `fetch(_:)` is called when view was created and the user requests the next page of the channel list and also wants to refresh the channel list.

 ```swift
 // swift